-While you can’t really go wrong with any combination of activities and experiences, there are a handful of attractions that rise above the rest as things you absolutely should include in your plans.
+While you can’t really go wrong with any combination of activities and experiences, including quite a few cheap and free things to do in Barcelona.
+There are also a handful of attractions that rise above the rest as things you absolutely should include in your plans.
 Not sure what those are?
 Here are some of the things you truly shouldn’t miss out on when you’re in Barcelona:

-Well-loved by locals and tourists alike, Barceloneta is a popular neighborhood and adjacent beach.
+Well-loved by locals and tourists alike, Barceloneta is a popular neighborhood with an adjacent beach.
 It’s the city’s main beach, which means it can occasionally get crowded, but it’s the most natural spot to reach from the central part of town and offers plenty of eateries and attractions nearby.

 This museum is a popular spot for many visitors, so it’s smart to purchase tickets online and arrive early.